nicolatarasca/nicolatarasca.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+My research interests focus on:

+-   the geometry of algebraic curves, abelian varieties, and their moduli spaces

+-   quantum invariants of knots and 3-manifolds

+-   geometric realizations of vertex algebras

+-   modern Schubert calculus